Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Since this is essentially the dealer’s expense, the consumer is typically not informed of it.

-Factory Invoice Price Versus New Car Dealer Cost
+Factory Invoice Price Vs. New Car Dealer Cost

-Many car buyers believe a new car’s factory invoice is the bottom line for which a dealer will sell a new vehicle; this is not true!
+Many car buyers believe a new car’s factory invoice is the bottom line for a dealer to sell a new vehicle; this is false!

 Car dealers want you to believe this myth, but the truth is that hundreds of cars are sold well below a new car’s invoice price every day.